Welcome to the Loyola Institute, Trinity College Dublin

 Loyola’s lecturers have worked internationally in universities such as Yale, Edinburgh and Cambridge.
 They are regular contributors to the media and also sit on the boards of various educational and not-for-profit organisations.

 Benefits of studying Theology in Trinity College Dublin

 With a world ranking for International Outlook of no. 27 announced in March, Trinity is one of the most international universities worldwide (Times Higher Education, World University Rankings 2018).
 Trinity is also the highest ranked university in Ireland.
-Why not see what our international students have been up to this year via the Global office latest Newsletter
+For more inforamtion visit the Global Relations website - International Students Page.

 - Biblical studies

 - Theological Anthropology ( examines aspects of being human, as a Christian, today)

 - Liturgical theology